Summary of our Family Handbook

 You will also receive a profile for your child called ‘All About Me’ upon enrolment.
 Please fill this out and return it to preschool so that we can collate all the profiles of the children to make a special book.
 We will then use this book to assist the children to learn about each other, and educators will use these profiles for programming purposes.

-We do not have nappy changing facilities so it is preferred children are toilet trained to commence their enrolment at the Preschool.
-If you are having challenges with supporting your child to become toilet trained please talk to the Director to work out some strategies to help your child.
+We do not have nappy changing facilities.
+Children are to be toilet trained to commence their enrolment at the Preschool.
+If you are having challenges with supporting your child to become toilet trained prior to commencement, please talk to the Director to work out some strategies to help your child.

 What to Pack for Lunch

-Please do not send nuts or products containing nuts to preschool as we are a nut free service.
+Please do not send nuts or products containing nuts to preschool as we are an ‘Allergy Aware’ Preschool.

 We do provide sunscreen for the children’s protection, and we encourage them to become familiar and independent in the care of their skin.
 If your child suffers allergies to any skin products please notify educators.